helgoboss/helgobox/doc/user-guide.md

         - All OSC device configurations will be saved in the REAPER resource directory (REAPER → Actions → Show action list... → Show REAPER resource path in explorer/finder) in the JSON file `Helgoboss/ReaLearn/osc.json`.
+    - ***Some device***
+        - **Edit:** Lets you edit an existing device (see *&lt;New&gt;*).
+        - **Remove:** Removes the device.
+This is a global action.
+As a consequence, all existing ReaLearn instances which use this device will point to a device that doesn't exist anymore.
+        - **Enabled for control:** If you disable this, ReaLearn will stop listening to this device.
+This can save resources, so you should do this with each device that is not in use (as an alternative for removing it forever).
+        - **Enabled for feedback:** If you disable this, ReaLearn won't connect to this device.
+        - **Can deal with bundles:** By default, ReaLearn aggregates multiple OSC messages into so-called OSC bundles.
+          Some devices (e.g. from Behringer) can't deal with OSC bundles.
+Untick the checkbox in this case and ReaLearn will send single OSC messages.
 - **Log debug info:** Logs some information about ReaLearn's internal state.
 Can be interesting for investigating bugs or understanding how this plug-in works.
 - **Send feedback now:** Usually ReaLearn sends feedback whenever something changed to keep the LEDs